A good resume will not get you an internship -- but a bad resume could keep you from one!

-- Resume writing - from UM Career Center
+- Resume samples - from the University Career Center @ UMD

 - How to Build a CV - how to successfully represent yourself, from How2Become.com